+Cabezon

-Cabezon Management - Commercial Fishery
+Management - Commercial Fishery

-The commercial harvest guideline (HG) for Cabezon in 2020 was again 30.2 metric tons.
-Cabezon catch in the fishery ran low in 2020 for first time a few years.
-To increase opportunity and attainment, ODFW doubled the initial 2020 bimonthly trip limit to 2,000 pounds for periods 5 and 6.
-Final commercial fishery attainment was 67.3% after in-season adjustments.
+The commercial HG for Cabezon increased from 30.2 metric tons in 2020 to 35.0 metric tons in 2021 based on a new stock assessment.
+Cabezon landings ran close to the historical average through most of the year but were projected to come in well below the HG.
+To increase opportunity and attainment, ODFW increased the bimonthly trip limit from 1,500 pounds per period to 2,000 pounds for periods 5 and 6, after which landings did increase above average.
+Final commercial fishery attainment was 79% after in-season adjustments.